How Tan Can You Get? – The Definitive Guide

 How Tan Can You Get?

 There is a limit to how tan you can get, and this is mostly determined by your skin tone.
-Darker skin tones produce more melanin and resist burning more, being able to tan browner and quicker.
-Lighter skin tones do not produce as much brown melanin, and therefore do not tan much.

-When deciding to tan, or considering whether to try and tan past a certain point, you need to know your skin type and whether tanning anymore is possible.
-Once your skin has produced its maximum amount of brown melanin, you will not tan any further.
+When deciding to tan or considering whether to continue tanning past a certain point, you need to know your skin type and determine if further tanning is possible.

 There are other factors that determine how tan you can get, so have a look through the above guide to find out whether you have tanned to your max, or whether there is something else causing your tanning plateau.